 Users authenticate once on their desktop environment, and the OS, browser, webserver, and corporate directory cooperate in a secure manner to share the authentication to a webserver.

 This mechanism only takes care of the authentication problem, and no user information is shared other than the username.

 The kerberos authentication is supported by an Apache front-end in

 Third-party authentication involves Buildbot redirecting a user’s browser to another site to establish the user’s identity.
 Once that is complete, that site redirects the user back to Buildbot, including a cryptographically signed assertion about the user’s identity.

 The most common implementation of this sort of authentication is oAuth2.
 Many big internet service companies are providing oAuth2 services to identify their users.
 Most oAuth2 services provide authentication and user information in the same API.

 The following process is used for third-party authentication:

-- The web browser connects to buildbot ui
+The web browser connects to the Buildbot UI